Shane32/EPPlus/README.md

 you can set fonts by setting the individual font properties such as `Name`, `Bold`, `Italic`, `Size`, and so on.

-For prior versions of .NET Core, you will need to install the `libgdiplus` package.
+To use these features on prior versions of .NET Core running on Linux, you will need to install the `libgdiplus` package.
 For example, on Ubuntu, you can run `sudo apt install libgdiplus` to install it.

-To use `libgdiplus` on .NET 6, you must add the below to your project file.
+To use these features on .NET 6 running on Linux, you must add the below to your project file.

 ```xml
 <ItemGroup>